joshmaz/wavmaker/README.md

 A PowerShell script that automates the conversion of MP3 and M4A files to WAV format specifically for WAV Trigger boards.
 This tool ensures all output files meet the strict WAV Trigger requirements and handles file organization according to specifications.

+## Project Context
+This tool is part of a larger project to add digital sound to a 1947 Chicago Coin Play Boy pinball machine.
+The system uses a WAV Trigger board to manage audio playback for various game events, including music, sound effects, and voice announcements.
+See [CONFIGURATION.md](CONFIGURATION.md) for detailed information about the WAV Trigger setup and project vision.

 ## Features

 - Converts MP3 and M4A files to WAV format meeting WAV Trigger requirements: